 - cannabis plants

-The sale of edibles containing cannabis and cannabis concentrates will be permitted within a year and we will update our product selection then.
+We expect the sale of edibles containing cannabis and cannabis extracts will start in late December.
+We will update our product selection then.

 There are strict penalties for providing or exposing cannabis products to people under the age of 19.
 No exemptions!